Every audience rewards the mirror that flatters them.

 Close the Loop

 Every builder of civic conversation faces the same choice.
 Speak to please or speak to build.
 One generates approval.
 The other generates progress.
+Therefore, the work is not to win the crowd.
+The work is to improve the standard.

 The Groundwork